-Pursuant to an Executive Employment Agreement dated April 23, 2012, the Corporation paid to Fernando Ganoza in 2020, \$340,000 per annum plus medical, travel, disability, and life insurance benefits.
-In addition to the remuneration payable under this agreement, the Corporation may pay bonuses and grant stock options to Mr. Ganoza.
+Pursuant to an Executive Employment Agreement dated April 23, 2012, the Corporation paid to Fernando Ganoza in 2021, \$340,000 per annum plus medical, travel, disability, and life insurance benefits.
+In addition to the remuneration payable under this agreement, the Corporation may pay bonuses and grant Options to Mr. Ganoza.